 Next week, more on building and maintaining momentum and the sense of urgency.

 Contact me today through our site contact form ( http://www.r3now.com/contact ), phone, or e-mail.

-- for succesful sap project
+- effective leadership on sap project

 - sap There is no Warranty WBS in The Project message ZENH000